simdlldev/CC-Dynamic/README.md

+# Important note: This repository has been archived because CC Dynamic does not offer strong encryption, but it can be easily broken.

+---

 # CC Dynamic - text encryption-decription algorithm

 ## CC Dynamic is a text encryption algorithm that is based on the Caesar Cipher.